Skip to Content

 Non-Economic Damages: Non-economic damages compensate plaintiffs for losses that you cannot quantify.
 In personal injury cases, many plaintiffs will note an accident’s impact on their mental health.
 They may note that the traumatic experience has made them fearful of using the sidewalk or even heading out in public.

 An unquantifiable loss could also be a lost opportunity.
-A plaintiff can claim that they can no longer pursue certain job prospects due to the accident’s impact on them.
+An injured victim can claim that they can no longer pursue certain job prospects due to the accident's impact on them.
 Lawyers are typically involved in calculating non-economic damages.
 Using the calculation method preferred by the specific Baltimore County court handling your case, your pedestrian accident lawyer will get to work on figuring out the right number to present.

 How Does Insurance Work in a Pedestrian Accident?